dalbelap/book-relations-jhipster/README.md

 # Building for production

-To optimize the bidar client for production, run:
+To optimize the relaciones client for production, run:

     mvn -Pprod clean package